 The BBC News site previously embarked on a mission to discover who was the nation’s favourite soap opera matriarch with another Coronation Street legend topping that poll.
 Liz Dawn’s portrayal of Vera Duckworth proved a hit with the beeb site visitors while others listed included Pauline Fowler (Wendy Richard) from EastEnders and Annie Sugden (Sheila Mercier) from Emmerdale Farm.

 The BBC News poll also lists the late Noele Gordon in 4th place for her role as Meg Mortimer in Crossroads.
-During the sixties and seventies, Noele won more television soap awards than any other UK performer; placing her from 1966 to 1981 as the most popular female serial actress in the country.
-However, as the polls both prove popularity at the time doesn’t always make for longevity in the minds of the British public.
+During the sixties and seventies Noele won more television soap awards than any other UK performer; placing her from 1966 to 1981 as the most popular female serial actress in the country.
+However, as the polls both prove, popularity at the time doesn’t always make for longevity in the minds of the British public.
 Surprisingly Hilda Ogden (Jean Alexander) is missing from the top end of both polls.
-Hilda, of Corrie fame, is often the poll topper in soap votes when viewers are asked to note their favourite female character.
+Hilda, of Corrie fame, is often the list topper in soap votes when viewers are asked to note their favourite female character.

 We’ve put the SCS and BBC News soap queens polls together below.
 Above the SCS video shows the sofas created reflecting the styles of Bet, Dot, Peggy and Deidre.

 Hilda Ogden is absent from the list.

 SCS Top four most popular soap icons: